mikebd/go-sharpen-blade/README.md

 # go-sharpen-blade

-Sharpening my Golang skills with coding challenges and skunkworks
+Sharpening my Golang skills with coding challenges and skunkworks.

+Some packages are only executed as unit tests, others can be run as commands using the `-c <command>` argument.
+The `-l` argument will list the available commands.

 ## Running in Docker